 Making Clinical Negligence Simpler

 A complex area of the law has been helpfully clarified this week in the Privy Council’s decision in Williams v The Bermuda Hospitals Board (Bermuda) UKPC 4 (25 January 2016).
-This decision should help clinical negligence lawyers to run cases more proportionately.
+This decision should help Clinical and Medical Negligence Solicitors to run cases more proportionately.